 Protect Fitness Patrons & Equipment

-A: Members will be happy to clean up after themselves if you provide a simple solution.
-Look for pre-moistened, disposable surface disinfecting wipes that have been developed to not only clean your equipment, but also stop the spread of germs.
-You should be able to find wipes that will protect patrons from such infectious diseases as MRSA, HIV, TB, Staph, H1N1 and more.
+Look for pre-moistened, disposable surface disinfecting wipes that are designed not only to clean your equipment, but also to stop the spread of germs.
+Wipes are available that can protect patrons from infectious diseases such as MRSA, HIV, TB, Staph, H1N1 and more.

-These wipes are easy to use on the parts of your machine that are meant to be clean—everything from seat pads and leg and arm rests to benches, hand grips, chrome plating, painted surfaces, steel and rubber surfaces—even electronic panels.
+These wipes are easy to use and are designed for use on the parts of your equipment that need to be kept clean—seat pads, leg and arm rests, benches, hand grips, chrome plating, painted surfaces, steel and rubber surfaces.
+They're even safe for electronic panels.

-What's more, you can find wipes that feature biodegradable and recyclable elements, helping ensure you are wasting fewer resources.
+You also can find wipes that feature biodegradable and recyclable elements, helping you keep your facility cleaner and greener.

 FOR MORE INFORMATION